PranithGandhe/Portfolio/README.md

 Border Crossing Analysis and Visualization – University of North Texas
--	Implemented a data pipeline with AWS services such as S3, Athena, EMR for efficient data storage and analysis.
+-	Implemented a data pipeline with AWS services such as S3, Athena, and EMR for efficient data storage and analysis.
 -	Redesigned the schema for enhancements for in-depth analysis.
 Utilized Hadoop MapReduce on EMR for extensive analysis to find out the number of passengers in each vehicle type which decreased 50% human effort.
--	Utilized Power BI to connect to S3 to develop insightful measures which resulted in 30% improvement of data analysis and understanding.
+-	Utilized Power BI to connect to S3 to develop insightful measures which resulted in a 30% improvement in data analysis and understanding.

 ### Career Achievements